Inclusion & Special Educational Needs

 How we support children at The Dawnay School:

 We hope that the following pages will provide you with an outline of the additional support available at The Dawnay.
-If you would like further information or have any questions with regards to SEN provision please contact Mrs J Snell (Inclusion Leader).
+If you would like further information or have any questions with regards to SEN provision please contact Mrs Jenny Hughes (Inclusion Leader).

 What are special educational needs?